 The strategy of replicating (and per se questioning the authenticity of the original and of the document) follows a reading of images, and all are often concentrated in the relationship between sculptural work and printed matter, between the image and the caption, or the form and the word.

-Dominique is the recipient of the Berlin Artistic Research Grant in 2022-23, during which she focuses on the textile history and cultural appropriation of the female guard uniform (of the former concentration camp of Ravensbrück).
+Dominique was the recipient of the Berlin Artistic Research Grant in 2022-23, during which she focused on the textile history and cultural appropriation of the female guard uniform (of the former concentration camp of Ravensbrück).

 She has exhibited at numerous museums, galleries, and off-site projects across the world, and has also contributed to several art and culturally related publications internationally.
-Recent projects include group shows at Palais de Tokyo, Paris; Fundacio Tapies, Barcelona; Villa Oppenheim – Museum Charlottenburg, Berlin; Tiroler Kunstpavillon, Innsbruck; LOOK 13 – Liverpool International Photography Festival; MAMO – Cité Radieuse, Marseille; Hordaland Art Centre, Bergen; after the butcher, Berlin; Hamburger Bahnhof, Berlin; Literature House, Aarhus; Weserburg Museum für moderne Kunst, Bremen; Fiebach-Minninger, Cologne; Arts Santa Monica, Barcelona; MABA Nogent-sur-Marne; Haeler Echo, NYC; CRIC, Nîmes; FRAC Bretagne; Paris Internationale; litost, Prague; IFP, Beijing; Cuenca Bienale 2018, Ecuador; Württembergischer Kunstverein, Stuttgart; IG Metall, Berlin; Memorial of Ravensbrück (Fürstenberg/Havel); Künstlerhaus Bremen; solo shows at Souterrain and clockwork gallery Berlin; Künstlerhaus Büchsenhausen, Innsbruck; Wildtsches Haus, Basel; Die Raum, Berlin; Joy Forum, Bergen; BDP, Berlin; T AT Tieranatomisches Theater, Berlin; Neuer Kunstverein Gießen; a commissioned work on the Ku’Damm, Berlin, and a series of readings in Marseille, Rotterdam, Innsbruck, Paris and Berlin.
+Recent projects include group shows at Palais de Tokyo, Paris; Fundacio Tapies, Barcelona; Villa Oppenheim – Museum Charlottenburg, Berlin; Tiroler Kunstpavillon, Innsbruck; LOOK 13 – Liverpool International Photography Festival; MAMO – Cité Radieuse, Marseille; Hordaland Art Centre, Bergen; after the butcher, Berlin; Hamburger Bahnhof, Berlin; Literature House, Aarhus; Weserburg Museum für moderne Kunst, Bremen; Fiebach-Minninger, Cologne; Arts Santa Monica, Barcelona; MABA Nogent-sur-Marne; Haeler Echo, NYC; CRIC, Nîmes; FRAC Bretagne; Paris Internationale; litost, Prague; IFP, Beijing; Cuenca Bienale 2018, Ecuador; Württembergischer Kunstverein, Stuttgart; IG Metall, Berlin; Memorial of Ravensbrück, Fürstenberg/Havel; Kunstraum Kreuzberg, Berlin; Künstlerhaus Bremen; solo shows at Souterrain and clockwork gallery Berlin; Künstlerhaus Büchsenhausen, Innsbruck; Wildtsches Haus, Basel; Die Raum, Berlin; Joy Forum, Bergen; BDP, Berlin; T AT Tieranatomisches Theater, Berlin; Neuer Kunstverein Gießen; Page Not Found, The Hague; l’appartement 22, Rabat; a commissioned work on the Ku’Damm, Berlin, and a series of readings in Marseille, Rotterdam, Barcelona, Innsbruck, Paris and Berlin.

 She also publishes frequently in the format of artist editions and pamphlets.
 Her first book “language in the darkness of the world through inverse images” was published in 2012, followed by “séance de lecture” in 2016.
 Her first monographic catalogue “Mixtape” was published in 2020 with the support of the Berliner Senate.
 Her new book entitled “Stutters”, published and commissioned by Printed Matter (NYC) was launched in July 2021.
 It focuses on several years of archival research in the photography collection of the Smithsonian Institution, Washington, D.C.